-- Are grounded in and are continuously formed by the Bible.
+- Graduates are grounded in and are continuously formed by the Bible.

-- Engage their historical and theological traditions in the context of the larger Christian church.
+- Graduates engage their historical and theological traditions in the context of the larger Christian church.

-- Are formed by a continuing encounter with God.
+- Graduates are formed by a continuing encounter with God.

-- Demonstrate personal integrity and authority in ministry.
+- Graduates demonstrate personal integrity and authority in ministry.

-- Understand and creatively engage their ministry context.
+- Graduates understand and creatively engage their ministry context.

-- Lead the church in fulfilling its missional calling.
+- Graduates lead the church in fulfilling its missional calling.

 Ministries of recent graduates

 - Congregational pastoral ministry

 - Clinical Pastoral Education